-It’s difficult to foresee when a child’s brain is ready to make millions of connections that are necessary for reading a single word.
+It’s difficult to foresee when a child’s brain is ready to make millions of connections that are necessary for comprehending a single word.
+So how can we know when children are ready to read?

 The way children show signs of walking, the same thing happens when they are ready to read.
 Children show signs that we can define as “pre-reading ability”.